Nick-NJU/GitTest/README.md

 # GitTest
-The repo used to pratice how to use github
+The repo used to pratice how to use github.
 Happy new year?